Installation can be broken down into 2 distinct phases:

 - You should see the area where you can Uninstall or Change a Program.
 Near the left, you should see a heading called Turn Windows features on or off.
 Click on this.

-- A list will appear with different features for Windows which can be turned on or off.
-Scroll down the alphabeticalized list to the option called Windows Subsystem for Linux.
+A list will appear with different features for Windows which can be turned on or off.
+Scroll down the alphabeticalized list to the option called Windows Subsystem for Linux to install WSL 1.
 Place an "check mark" next to this option.

 - Once selected, press the OK button.

 - A popup windows will appear stating "Searching for required files".

 - Once it finds the files, it will change to "Applying changes".

 - Once the changes are applied, the popup will change to "Windows completed the requested changes.
 Windows needs to reboot your PC to finish installing the requested changes."